tomhanika/conexp-clj/README.md

 ## Documentation

-The current main source of documentation on conexp-clj is its [Wiki](http://github.com/tomhanika/conexp-clj/wiki).
+The current main source of documentation on conexp-clj is located in the [doc](./doc) directory and can directly be accessed from [here](./doc/Home.org).
 Additionally, for general help on a function `f`, you can use the clojure function `doc` with

 ```clojure
 (doc f)